strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

 Mendix has a descriptive quickstart about [Building a Responsive Web App](https://docs.mendix.com/quickstarts/responsive-web-app/).
 We recommend going through the Mendix quickstart or to keep the quickstart open on the side to search for any unfamiliar terms that might come up in the instructions below.

-1. Install a version of Mendix Studio Pro 9.24.2 or higher [here](https://marketplace.mendix.com/link/studiopro).
+1. If you are a Windows user download the installer for Mendix Studio Pro 9.24.2 [here]((https://marketplace.mendix.com/link/studiopro/9.24.2)) and install it to your system.
+If you are a MacOS user download the latest version of Mendix Studio Pro [here](https://marketplace.mendix.com/link/studiopro).
 Please note that you will need a [Mendix account](https://signup.mendix.com/) to use Mendix.
 2. Open it and create a new app.
 Choose "Blank Web App" as the starting point.
 3. Download the latest Snowflake REST SQL Connector into your application from the Mendix Marketplace.